Blocking ads removes funding from us!

 The same applies to the front camera, which has a resolution of 12 megapixels.
 Portraits are good, but sometimes the blur is not perfectly set.
 Here, Google continues to have the best algorithms.

-Honor Magic 4 battery Pro
+Battery of the Honor Magic 4 Pro

 Honor Magic 4 Pro Shop

-Honor Magic 4 software Pro
+Honor Magic 4 Pro software

 Honor Magic 4 Pro Software